Current Student Accomplishments

 ONU music students are always keeping busy and accomplishing great things.
 See what some of our students are doing now!

 Jarrett auditioned into the 338th Army Band, which is an Army Reserve band based in Michigan and Ohio.
 He will be playing saxophone as well as clarinet and flute for this band.
-A passing score for an audition is 18 points out of 40, and Jarrett received a 28, which exceeds expectations.
-In order for someone to receive a 40, they would have to be good enough to be teaching other scholars.
 Jarrett is very excited about this opportunity because joining the Army Band is something he has wanted to do for a very long time.
 Jarrett was originally just going to wait until after he graduated to join the Army Band and participate during grad school, but after he visited with them in December, he realized it was something he could be a part of during his undergraduate degree program.
 This is a great opportunity for Jarrett and a stepping stone to either more years as a part-time Army musician or auditioning someday for a full-time band.
-Someday, Jarrett might even be in the field band in Washington, D.C.
-For now though, Jarrett is very grateful to have the chance to start this career path now.
+For now though, Jarrett is just grateful to have the chance to start this career path now.

 525 South Main Street

 Thursday: 8 a.m.-5 p.m.